Agilent Technologies

 Acquisition in 2011

-Accelicon Technologies is a privately held company specializing in device-level modeling and validation software for the electronics industry.
-The firm offers a SPICE model analysis solution aimed at ensuring model quality assurance.
-Its Model Quality Assurance (MQA) solution serves as a verification platform that facilitates communication between fabrication and design teams by comparing, documenting, and validating models provided by foundries.
-Additionally, Accelicon provides a modeling platform known as the Model Builder Platform (MBP), which enables modeling engineers to optimize the SPICE model library, aligning it closely with silicon data and specific design requirements.
-The company is focused on enhancing the accuracy and reliability of electronic circuit design through its innovative software offerings.
+Accelicon Technologies is a privately held company specializing in the development of device-level modeling and validation software for the electronics industry.
+The company offers a SPICE model analysis solution designed for model quality assurance, facilitating a verification platform that connects fabrication and design processes.
+This solution enables the comparison, documentation, and validation of models provided by foundries.
+Additionally, Accelicon provides a modeling platform that assists modeling engineers in optimizing SPICE model libraries to accurately reflect silicon data and meet specific design requirements.
+Through its innovative software solutions, Accelicon plays a critical role in enhancing the efficiency and reliability of electronic circuit design and validation.

 Lab901